Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Comparative Analysis of Architectures

 In order to set up the architectures and implement routing attacks, the Cooja simulator~\cite{COOJA}, a Java-based simulator that emulates sensor notes running the Contiki operating system~\cite{contiki-ng} (version 2.7), is used in the experiments.
 Cooja supports simulating wireless sensor networks involving different mote types, and here we adopted the Zolertia Z1 platform due to its larger memory capacity than the other platforms.
 This enables us to implement attacks on Contiki OS.
 The parameter values that we adopt in the simulations are listed in Table~\ref{table_simulation_parameters}.

 In the experiments, we employ a machine learning-based detection method in order to classify network traffic as `malicious' or `benign'.
-Here, the Random Forest (RF) algorithm~\cite{randomforest}, one of the most popular algorithms applied in different machine learning tasks in the literature, is used for each architecture and scenario.
+Here, the random forest (RF) algorithm~\cite{randomforest}, one of the most popular ensemble learning algorithms, is used for each architecture and scenario.
 We have used `scikit-learn'~\cite{scikit-learn} library for the implementation of the RF algorithm.
 The default parameters of the RF algorithm adopted in the library are used in the experiments, and the 10-fold cross-validation is applied.
 As for the input to train the RF algorithm; the entire traffic flow is first split into 60 s time windows by the nodes in charge, and the features are then extracted from each windowed interval.
-Note that we have adopted 35 features that are proposed in~\cite{TL_GP}.
-The produced models are evaluated by the following metrics: accuracy, true positive rate (TPR), and false positive rate (FPR).
+Note that we have adopted 35 features that are proposed in~\cite{TL-GP}.
+These features are extracted from the network layer, primarily incorporating the count and frequency of data and routing control packets as well as RPL-related features such as version and rank numbers within these control packets.
+Finally, the generated models are evaluated by the following metrics: accuracy, true positive rate (TPR), and false positive rate (FPR).